purduesigbots/pros-cli-middleware/README.md

     - `run: boolean`: run the program immmediately after uploading
     - `name: string`: name of the project on the uC (only applies for v5-targeted projects)
     - `slot: number`: the slot to which the program will be uploaded on the uC (only applies for v5-targeted projects)

+### v5 utility functions

+- `listFiles(callbacks, [port])`
+  List files on a connected V5 device
+  - `callbacks`: standard set of UI hooks
+  - `port`: string specifying the port of the device you wish to interact with. if unspecified, the CLI will try to choose a port. if multiple devices are connected, the CLI will prompt for a choice
+- `removeAll(callbacks, [port])`
+  Remove all program files on a connected V5 device
+  - `callbacks`: standard set of UI hooks
+  - `port`: string specifying the port of the device you wish to interact with. if unspecified, the CLI will try to choose a port. if multiple devices are connected, the CLI will prompt for a choice
+- `removeFile(callbacks, file, [options, port])`
+  Remove a program file from a connected V5 device
+  - `callbacks`: standard set of UI hooks
+  - `file`: the file to remove
+  - `options`: an object containing zero or one each of the following keys
+    - `all: boolean`: erase all files matching base name
+  - `port`: string specifying the port of the device you wish to interact with. if unspecified, the CLI will try to choose a port. if multiple devices are connected, the CLI will prompt for a choice
+- `runProgram(callbacks, [file, port])`
+  Run a program on a connected V5 device
+  - `callbacks`: standard set of UI hooks
+  - `file`: the file to run. if unspecified, the CLI will attempt to find the correct name based on the CWD's PROS project (note: this will not work at present-- please specify a file for now)
+  - `port`: string specifying the port of the device you wish to interact with. if unspecified, the CLI will try to choose a port. if multiple devices are connected, the CLI will prompt for a choice
+- `systemStatus(callbacks, [port])`
+  Display information about a connected V5 device
+  - `callbacks`: standard set of UI hooks
+  - `port`: string specifying the port of the device you wish to interact with. if unspecified, the CLI will try to choose a port. if multiple devices are connected, the CLI will prompt for a choice
+- `stopProgram(callbacks, [file, port])`
+  Stop a program on a connected V5 device
+  - `callbacks`: standard set of UI hooks
+  - `file`: the file to run. if unspecified, the CLI will attempt to find the correct name based on the CWD's PROS project (note: this will not work at present-- please specify a file for now)
+  - `port`: string specifying the port of the device you wish to interact with. if unspecified, the CLI will try to choose a port. if multiple devices are connected, the CLI will prompt for a choice

 ## callbacks